modernweb-dev/rocket/CONTRIBUTING.md

 ## Adding New Packages

 For all projects the tsconfig/jsconfig configuration files are auto generated.
 You need to add an entry to the [./workspace-packages.ts](./workspace-packages.ts) to let it generate a config for you.
-After adding an entry, run `yarn update-package-configs` to generate the files for you.
+After adding an entry, run `npm run update-package-configs` to generate the files for you.

 ## Creating a Changeset